hashicorp/vagrant/website/docs/source/v2/plugins/guest-capabilities.html.md

 ```

 All capabilities get the Vagrant machine object as the first argument.
-Additional arguments are deterined by the specific capability, so view the
+Additional arguments are determined by the specific capability, so view the
 documentation or usage of the capability you're trying to implement for more
 information.